How to Choose the Perfect Barbecue

 - Cast iron grates: There are reversible cast iron grates: on one side, they have grill markings and on the other side, grooves to collect the cooking juices that are so good for basting.
 These very resistant grates hold a lot of heat and continue to cook food even when the burner is only used to a fraction of its capacity.

-- Cast iron is a very durable material, but grates have a tendency to rust if not porcelain-coated.
+- Cast iron is a very durable material, but grates have a tendency to rust if not porcelain coated.
 Coat the grates with vegetable oil to protect them, and clean them while they are still warm.

 - Stainless steel grates: Harder to clean, these grates must be scraped with a brush while still warm.
 They won't rust, they retain heat for a long time, and they're very resistant.
 Choose a higher quality grate that won't discolour over time.

 - Stainless steel structure: Stainless steel is rust-proof and doesn't break.
 The thickness of the structure varies, however, and durability is evaluated in accordance with International Standards for Stainless Steel.
-The ratings for barbecues fall between 204 and 430: the higher the figure, the thinner the stainless steel, which translates into steel of lower quality and durability.
+The ratings for barbecues fall between 204 and 430: the higher the rating, the thinner the stainless steel, which translates into steel of lower quality and durability.
 Remember when you purchase your barbecue that a lower figure corresponds to a material that will ensure adequate heating when the barbecue is in use.
 Stainless steel that is too thin will discolour over time and is more difficult to clean.

 - Enameled steel structure: Enameled steel is more affordable, but it is also more vulnerable to fluctuations in temperature and less impact-resistant.
 Opt for a model with a solid structure and castors.